Personal trainers can get you great results and have a huge impact on your health and self-confidence.

 That should clear pretty much everything up for you.

-In certain industries tipping is the norm, restaurant servers, delivery drivers, and bar staff sometimes rely on tips to make up their salaries, but what about personal trainers and fitness instructors?
+In certain industries tipping is the norm, restaurant servers, delivery drivers, and bar staff sometimes rely on tips to make up their salaries, but what about tipping personal trainers and fitness instructors?
 You’re paying a pretty big chunk of money for each session with them, so should you feel obliged to tip them?

 Let’s crack on and start answering some of the most commonly asked questions about tipping personal trainers so you never have to feel awkward after leaving a session again.

-Do you tip a personal trainer?
+Do you tip your personal trainer?

 Personal trainers make good money, and I personally never expected to be tipped for helping my clients achieve their goals.
 That was also the case for all my colleagues in the gym.
 If they got a tip, it was obviously very much appreciated, but it’s not an industry that generally requires tips and they are certainly not expected.